continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 At this point, we have:

 - inspected the finished Newport DEM
-- connected the surface back to its source data
+- traced part of the surface back to its source data
 - explored Fetchez and Transformez directly
 - used IVERT for independent DEM evaluation
-- inspected the validation coverage before interpreting statistics
+- inspected validation coverage before interpreting statistics
-- recognized that the available observations primarily sample the topographic portion
+- recognized that the available Newport observations primarily sample the topographic portion
-- connected the IVERT observations back to the source data they are evaluating
+- connected the independent observations back to the source data they evaluate

-The next question is:
+The final workshop question is:

-> **Can we reuse the same workflow somewhere else with different local data?**
+> **Can we reuse the same workflow in another coastal region with different local data?**

+Next:

+> **Module 4 — Same Recipe, New Region**

-Next we will move to **Sarasota, Florida**.
+We will move to **Sarasota, Florida**.